dart-lang/lints/README.md

 ## Customizing the predefined lint sets

-You can customize the pre-defined lint sets, both to disable one or more of the lints included, or to add additional lints.
+You can customize the predefined lint sets, both to disable one or more of the lints included, or to add additional lints.
 For details see [customizing static analysis].

 ## Migrating from `package:pedantic`

-In migrating from the pre-defined lint sets provided by the [`package:pedantic`], you get static analysis coverage from 29 additional lints.
-There are, however, 6 lints which the pedantic package includes which are not included in the pre-defined lint sets provided by the lints package:
+In migrating from the predefined lint sets provided by the [`package:pedantic`], you get static analysis coverage from 29 additional lints.
+There are, however, 6 lints which the pedantic package includes which are not included in the predefined lint sets provided by the lints package:
 `always_declare_return_types`, `prefer_single_quotes`,
 `sort_child_properties_last` (included in [`package:flutter_lints`]),
 `unawaited_futures`, `unsafe_html`, and